Victoria Zoeller, LCSW

 Philosophy: “I saw the angel in the marble and carved until I set him free” – Michelangelo.
 With the right support and guidance, I believe each individual has the capacity to live a rich, full life, free of the emotional and psychological burdens that may hinder our pursuit of happiness and personal fulfillment.
 Together, in a comfortable, nonjudgmental atmosphere, we can identify and empower the strengths already within to create a meaningful, fulfilling change.

-Style: I invite each client to engage in an integrative, holistic experience where all aspects of your well-being are valued and incorporated into our process.
+Style: I am a trauma and EMDR specialist.
+I require all new clients to work with a primary therapist of their own and see me for short interval trauma/EMDR work as a secondary therapist.
+I invite each client to engage in an integrative, holistic experience where all aspects of your well-being are valued and incorporated into our process.
 I appreciate the power of humor to facilitate interpersonal connections and honor the resilience of the human spirit.

 Specialties: Adolescents, Families, Trauma & Crisis Intervention using Dialectical Behavior Therapy and EMDR (Eye Movement